Entry guide · 2026 edition

 What changed in 2026: the Joint Kiosk

-The single biggest change in 2026 is the rollout of Joint Kiosk machines at Tokyo Haneda, Tokyo Narita and Osaka Kansai.
-Until recently, a Visit Japan Web user had to stop at two separate stations: an immigration desk that scanned the immigration QR code, and a customs gate that scanned the customs QR code.
-The Joint Kiosk merges these.
-You scan your passport and one QR code at a single machine, and it handles both immigration entry and customs declaration in one step.
+The single biggest change in 2026 is the rollout of Joint Kiosk machines at Narita (Terminal 3), Haneda, Kansai and Fukuoka.
+Visit Japan Web now bundles immigration and customs into one unified code (they were two separate codes until late 2023), but at most airports you still showed it at two stops: the immigration desk, then a separate customs gate.
+The Joint Kiosk merges those stops.
+You scan your passport and the one QR code at a single machine, and it handles both immigration entry and customs declaration in one step.

 Before vs after